 - Train sensibly and follow this simple advice and you will have done a lot to avoid the need for medical aid.

 - If you drop out make for a first aid point where you will be ferried back to the finish.
-There are medical teams placed throughout the Marathon, please see the map provided.
+There are medical teams placed throughout the Marathon / Half Marathon, please see the relevant maps provided within each events section.

 Conditions Associated with Marathon Running.